 Before you configure iDRAC, make sure that the iDRAC network settings and a supported browser is configured, and the required licenses are updated.
-For more information about the licensable feature in iDRAC, see iDRAC licenses on page 21.
+For more information about the licensable feature in iDRAC, see iDRAC licenses .

 You can configure iDRAC using: